Presentation: Patient with a family history of sudden cardiac death

 What should you do next?

-- Referrals to inherited cardiac conditions services should include as much information as possible, and first-degree relatives should be asked to take a copy of their relative’s death certificate and post-mortem report (if a post-mortem was performed) to their appointment.
+- Referrals to ICC services should include name, date of birth, date of death and place of death.
+This enables location of the coronial district and available splenic samples.
+First-degree relatives should be asked to take a copy of their relative’s death certificate and post-mortem report (if a post-mortem was performed) to their appointment.

 Resources